 The Future is Bright with Arize

-- Long lifetime and 5-year warranty – 36K-hour lifetime (L90), giving customers peace of mind and allowing them to maximise their return on investment
+Long lifetime and 5-year warranty – 36K-hour lifetime (L90), giving customers peace of mind and allowing them to maximize their return on investment

 “We were able to install the Arize lighting in record time” states Tim Coates, Director at GrowStack.
 “Thanks to its plug-and-play design, we were able to cut installation time by about 75%, allowing us to connect all the lighting in both rooms in just 3 weeks from start to finish.”